keystonejs/keystone/docs/content/blog/embedded-mode-with-sqlite-nextjs.md

 ## Start all the things

-Running `yarn dev` again will do the following:
+Running `npm run dev` again will do the following:

 - Provision a GraphQL schema based on the configuration of `keystone.ts`
 - Build a [Prisma.io](https://www.prisma.io/) schema (which Keystone uses to manage the database)